ValkyRiver/upgrademod/README.md

 # ValkyRiver: upgrademod
 **upgrademod** is a [Balatro](https://store.steampowered.com/app/2379780/Balatro/) mod by ValkyRiver which allows every item in the Collection to be upgraded (except for decks, but there are 3 new decks)
-This mod is now in the 5th version.
-It is compatible with Talisman, as well as the [Balatro Multiplayer](https://github.com/V-rtualized/BalatroMultiplayer) mod.
+This mod is now in version 5.2; version 5 introduced compatibility with the [Balatro Multiplayer](https://github.com/V-rtualized/BalatroMultiplayer) mod.

-### If using Balatro Multiplayer, one must replace the file BalatroMultiplayer / Networking / Action_Handlers.lua with the version of the file in the upgrademod zip file
+**If using Balatro Multiplayer, one must replace the file BalatroMultiplayer / Networking / Action_Handlers.lua with the version of the file in the upgrademod zip file**
-**(Pull request in progress)**
+(Pull request in progress)

 **Compatible with: Debug-Plus, Brainstorm, Talisman, Balatro Multiplayer** **Note: upgrademod is incompatible with most other mods, even some Quality-of-Life mods.**